2017–18 North American winter: Events

-Late October bomb cyclone
+Late October nor'easter

-Near the end of October, a powerful extratropical cyclone formed in the Atlantic Ocean off of the coast of New England.
+Near the end of October, just before Halloween, a powerful extratropical cyclone formed in the Atlantic Ocean off of the coast of New England.
 Rapidly intensifying into a powerful nor'easter, the winter storm was enhanced by moisture left over from Tropical Storm Philippe – which dissipated over Cuba and spawned an unrelated non-tropical low that the nor'easter later absorbed – before hitting New England and eastern Canada.

 The nor'easter resulted in approximately 1.2 million power outages in New England.
 The system produced tropical storm-force sustained winds, reaching 57 mph (92 km/h) in Warwick, Rhode Island, and hurricane-force wind gusts, peaking at 93 mph (150 km/h) in Popponesset, Massachusetts.
 The system also produced snowfall mainly in the higher elevations, in areas such as West Virginia and some parts of western Maryland.
 Snowfall totals reached up to over 8 in in some spots, causing accidents and requiring snow plowers to be deployed in Preston County.

 In Canada, Hydro-Québec reported 200,000 customers losing power because of damages due to winds of 70 to 90 km/h.
 It also rained heavily in Quebec and Eastern Ontario, with up to 98 mm in the Canadian capital region of Ottawa forcing Prime Minister Justin Trudeau to use an all-terrain vehicle to leave from his second home on Mousseau Lake in Gatineau Park to go to Parliament.